Madzivhandila/Agile-Scrum/README.md

 # Linked Assessment View
       I used Linked Assessment as it allows me to group and organize tasks based on their linked assessments.
       I used this field to associate tasks with specific assessments related to the CMPG 323 course.
+      This can be extremely useful for tracking the progress of tasks associated with different assessments, ensuring that all required tasks for a particular assessment are completed, and having a clear overview of the work required for each assessment.

+      In this view, you might expect to see:

+         1. Tasks: Each task represents a specific piece of work that needs to be done.
+These tasks are related to a particular assessment, and the view groups them based on this association.

+         2. Assessment Groups: The tasks will likely be grouped by the assessment they are linked to.
+This grouping provides a visual representation of which tasks are part of each assessment.

+         3. Deadlines: If the assessments have deadlines, you might want to include them in this view to ensure that tasks are completed on time.

+         4. Progress: You can track the progress of each assessment by looking at the completion status of the associated tasks.

 # Status View(board)
       I used status view to representation of my tasks, grouped them by Status.